ohbamah/hopt/README.md

   git clone https://github.com/ohbamah/hopt.git
 ```

-To copy HOPT to the include path (do it in the repo cloned):
+To copy HOPT to the include path (Make sure you have root access and run this from the root of the repo):

 ```bash
   sudo mkdir -p /usr/local/lib/